back to top

 Q1.
 Does Linux have a unique key combination?

 Ans.
-In order to understand how it works, it has a unique interpretation.
+To understand how it works, it has a unique interpretation.

 Ans.
 Whether or not to use Chmod 777 depends on the situation.